 Also, selecting the correct medium for your egg boxes will help retain humidity.

-- Pangea Hatch Premium Reptile Egg Incubation Substrate is a particularly good option.
+- The Pangea Hatch Premium Reptile Egg Incubation Substrate on Amazon is a particularly good option.
 This substrate changes color to indicate the level of moisture in it.
 Not only that, it can be used several times if it is heated after use.

 How Long Does It Take for a Corn Snake Egg to Hatch?